 9. Pre-heat the oven to 165 degrees

 10. Flour a clean bench a little and slightly knead the dough, then divide into 8 portions.
+At this point my dough was very sticky so do add more flour if needed.

 11. Roll each portion flat into pieces about 5-8cms circle